aish-codes/aish-codes.github.io/README.md

   - **Linear Algebra Lectures by Rachel Howard**
   - **Neural Networks by Andrej Karpathy**
   - **CS 25 by Stanford**

+## Work Experience
+- **To The New Digital : 2015 Apr - 2015 Nov**
+  - Started my work journey in non-tech role with my work involving analyzing social media data, manually tagging sentiments and assisting in creation of Powerpoint Reports for digital consultations
+- **Grapes Digital : 2016 May - 2017 Oct**
+  - Here I pivoted to a role where I was mainly working on presentations and reports for business development.
+Yes I worked as a **sales guy !**
+  Still did not code anything 🙄
+- **GroupM : 2017 Nov - 2020 Nov**
+  - This is the place where I got introduced to analytics and R programming.
+I learnt R programming, data processing on Alteryx & SQL on the job.
+In hindsight this proved to be the pivotal moment in my data science journey
+- **EY GDS : 2020 Dec - Now**
+  - The EY experience has pushed me to learn and pick up new technologies where I've been able to upskill myself on most of the above mentioned skills.

 ## Contact
   - **Email:** [aishmooc@gmail.com](mailto:aishmooc@gmail.com)